Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Spread & Total Prediction for Tennessee vs. Ole Miss

 Both Tennessee and Ole Miss are 6-6-0 against the spread (ATS) so far this season.
-Both the Volunteers and the Rebels are 6-6-0 in terms of hitting the over in their games this season.
-Over the last 10 contests, Tennessee has a 4-6 record against the spread while going 7-3 overall.
+Both the Volunteers and the Rebels are 6-6-0 in terms of going over the point total in their games this season.
+The teams score 155.2 points per game, 11.7 more points than this matchup's total.
+Over the past 10 contests, Tennessee has a 4-6 record against the spread while going 7-3 overall.
 Ole Miss has gone 6-4 against the spread and 10-0 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM